XunaXu/Rainbow/Blog/source/about.md

 You can follow me on [Twitter](http://twitter.com/xuna_x) and [GitHub](http://github.com/xunaxu)

-Like this theme? download for free! [here](https://github.com/XunaXu/Jekyll-Iris)
+Like this theme?
+[Download](https://github.com/XunaXu/Jekyll-Iris) for free!